Boredom and Loneliness – Growing Epidemics of Modern Age

 The quality of time to relax and be in solitude is decreasing sharply.

-Increased use of social media is making us more self-centered and probe to boredom.
+Increased use of social media is making us more self-centered and prone to boredom.
 People aimlessly and continuously scrolling their smartphones in search of ‘interesting content’ and while doing so, they get bored.
 Since they are not doing anything meaningful, they feel their life monotonous and dull.
 They, therefore, experience empty moments of ‘boredom’

 When people don’t know how to deal with boredom and they suffer more frequently then boredom becomes chronic.
 They fear to stay in solitude.
 Their inability to stay alone, often leads them to be ‘lonely’ mood.
-Studies have established that boredom prone people are highly susceptible to depression and loneliness.
+Studies have established that boredom-prone people are highly susceptible to depression and loneliness.

 As we all know, there has been a sharp fall in family togetherness, with children spending far less time with their parents and much less face-to-face interaction.
 Much of this loss may be attributed to the increased popularity of social media, such as Facebook, WhatsApp, Instagram, and other remote means of communication.

 While appearing to be tightly connected on social media, many people actually feel disconnected from others.
 For them, TV and their dog and cats are the main sources of company and entertainment.
 When the pet dies, the problem of loneliness is further aggravated.
 Odd as it may seem, the lonely often do not feel like talking to anybody, but it’s true.

 Loneliness is emerging as one of the most challenging public health problems.
 Accompanying the empty feeling of loneliness are acute sadness and depression, along with irritability and self-centredness.
 People experiencing loneliness are more likely to suffer from sleep problems.